Rain falls lightly in the winter wood,

 The overgrown, the old trees and the new.

-The scent of rain on grass is always good
+The odour of the rain on grass is good

 I see the acers coming into bud.

 We used to feed a robin when we could